Neuromorphic Chips for AI: Informative Guide to Brain-Inspired Computing Technology

 Neuromorphic chips are specialized computer processors designed to mimic the structure and behavior of the human brain.
 Unlike traditional processors that follow sequential instructions, neuromorphic systems use networks that resemble biological neurons and synapses to process information.

 The concept originates from neuroscience and artificial intelligence research.
-Scientists observed that the human brain processes massive amounts of information efficiently while consuming relatively little energy.
-Traditional computing systems, even powerful GPUs used for machine learning, require significantly more energy to perform similar tasks.
+Scientists observed that the human brain processes large amounts of data using minimal energy compared to traditional computing systems.

 • Spiking neural network architectures